SebastianUA/Certified-Kubernetes-Application-Developer/README.md

   - `completions`: Determines the desired number of successfully finished pods a Job should have.
 For example, if you set `completions` to `5`, Kubernetes will ensure that five Pods have completed successfully.
   - `activeDeadlineSeconds`: The activeDeadlineSeconds applies to the duration of the job, no matter how many Pods are created.
 Once a Job reaches activeDeadlineSeconds , all of its running Pods are terminated and the Job status will become type: Failed with reason: DeadlineExceeded."
   - `startingDeadlineSeconds` - `startingDeadlineSeconds` determines the deadline in seconds for starting the job if it misses its scheduled time.
 If a CronJob misses its scheduled time for any reason and more time than `startingDeadlineSeconds` has passed, the job will not be started.
+  - `concurrencyPolicy` - field is also optional.
+It specifies how to treat concurrent executions of a Job that is created by this CronJob.
+Allow (default): The CronJob allows concurrently running Jobs.
+Forbid: The CronJob does not allow concurrent runs; if it is time for a new Job run and the previous Job run hasn't finished yet, the CronJob skips the new Job run.
+Also note that when the previous Job run finishes, .spec.startingDeadlineSeconds is still taken into account and may result in a new Job run.
+Replace: If it is time for a new Job run and the previous Job run hasn't finished yet, the CronJob replaces the currently running Job run with a new Job run.
+  - `successfulJobsHistoryLimit` - This field specifies the number of successful finished jobs to keep.
+The default value is 3.
+Setting this field to 0 will not keep any successful jobs.
+  - `failedJobsHistoryLimit` - This field specifies the number of failed finished jobs to keep.
+The default value is 1.
+Setting this field to 0 will not keep any failed jobs.

   To delete job:
   ```